QRCS-CORP/CEX/README.md

 This library is being built in two stages; the symmetric cryptography, which consists of ciphers, hash functions, MACs, RNGs, TRNGs etc, preliminary work has been completed as of version v1.0.
 That work is still evolving however, as improvments and additions to the symmetric cryptography will continue throughout the libraries lifetime.
 The second half will be the addition of asymmetric cryptography, with a strong focus on post-quantum security.
-This work has begun, and the next release will have the first asymmetric cipher (RingLWE) and asymmetric framework.
+This work has begun, and this release contains the first asymmetric cipher (RingLWE) and asymmetric framework.

 Though efforts have been made towards future compatability with other platforms, this is currently a Windows-only library.
 This has been tested on MSVC-2015 and MSVC-2017 in ARM/x86/x64 debug and release modes, using the MSVC and Intel compiler tool-chains, and future efforts will be made to add support for Intel/Clang and GCC compilers once testing begins on other operating systems.
 This project also requires OpenMP support.